 Filing an extension of time to oppose a trademark application is a relatively easy and inexpensive way to reserve your right to file a trademark opposition.
 It provides you with more time to carefully consider the cost of a trademark opposition and whether you want to invest your valuable time and money in formally opposing a trademark application.
 It also gives you time to contact the owner of the trademark application in order to discuss any questions or concerns you may have regarding the trademark or any of the information presented in the trademark application.

 When Can I File an Extension of Time to Oppose?

 An extension of time to oppose must be filed within 30 days of the trademark being published for opposition.
 If you miss that 30-day window, then your only option would be to file a trademark cancellation if/when the trademark application becomes a registration.
-Therefore, you should regularly monitor the status of any trademark application you may want to oppose so that you don’t inadvertently miss your opportunity to file an extension of time to oppose.
+Therefore, you should regularly monitor the status of any trademark application you may want to oppose so that you don’t inadvertently miss your opportunity to file the extension.

 How Do I File One?

 An extension of time to oppose a trademark application is filed electronically with the Trademark Trial and Appeal Board (TTAB).
 The TTAB provides a fairly straightforward online form through the Electronic System for Trademark Trials and Appeals (ESTTA).
-In order to successfully prepare and submit the extension of time to oppose, you’ll need the following:
+In order to successfully prepare and submit the extension, you’ll need the following:

 - The serial number of the trademark application against which you want to file the extension

 - The legal name and address of the potential opposer

 - The citizenship of the potential opposer (if the potential opposer is an individual)

 - The state and/or country in which the potential opposer is incorporated (if the potential opposer is an entity)